-For applications where ac coupling is appropriate, the op amp's output can easily be level-shifted to the common-mode voltage, V{CM} , of the AD9241 via a coupling capacitor.
+For applications where ac coupling is appropriate, the op amp's output can be easily level shifted to the common-mode voltage, V{CM} , of the AD9243 via a coupling capacitor.
 This has the advantage of allowing the op amps common-mode level to be symmetrically biased to its midsupply level (i.e., $(V{CC} + V{EE})/2$).
-Op amps that operate symmetrically with respect to their power supplies typically provide the best ac performance as well as the greatest input/output span.
-Hence, various high speed/performance amplifiers that are restricted to +5 V/-5 V operation and/or specified for +5 V single-supply operation can easily be configured for the 5 V or 2 V input span of the AD9241, respectively.
-The best ac distortion performance is achieved when the A/D is configured for a 2 V input span and common-mode voltage of 2.5 V. Note that differential transformer coupling, another form of ac coupling, should be considered for optimum ac performance.
+Op amps which operate symmetrically with respect to their power supplies typically provide the best ac performance as well as greatest input/output span.
+Hence, various high speed/performance amplifiers which are restricted to +5 V/-5 V operation and/or specified for +5 V single-supply operation can be easily configured for the 5 V or 2 V input span of the AD9243, respectively.
+The best ac distortion performance is achieved when the A/D is configured for a 2 V input span and common-mode voltage of 2.5 V. Note that differential transformer coupling, which is another form of ac coupling, should be considered for optimum ac performance.